-The Foundation has a line of credit with Pacific Premier Bank, allowing for borrowings up to \$50,000 with a maturity date of September 1, 2020.
-Interest accrues at a variable rate of Wall Street Journal Prime plus 1.0%.
-There was no outstanding balance on the line of credit at December 31, 2019 and 2018.
+The Foundation has a line of credit with Pacific Premier Bank, allowing for borrowings up to \$50,000 with a maturity date of September 1, 2021.
+Interest accrues at a variable rate of Wall Street Journal Prime with a minimum rate of 4.25%.
+There was no outstanding balance on the line of credit at December 31, 2020 and 2019.